Dads: Take your kids back to school

 Another manifestation of the difference between an active father and an absent father is in gang recruitment, which is a problem in many American school districts.
 The simple act of fathers accompanying their children to school and making their presence known is a setback for the gangs.
 They have a harder time selling gang life to kids with involved fathers, and they know it.

-“Fatherless children are easy prey for street gangs and end up as targets,” a senior matrimonial litigator at my firm.
+“Fatherless children are easy prey for street gangs and end up as targets,” a senior matrimonial litigator at my firm said.
 “These children need father figures, not gang affiliations.”

 After recognizing all the good that comes from father involvement in their children’s lives, and all the harm that comes from father absence, I have to point out that there are hurdles placed in the way of fathers, who continue to be on the short end of gender bias in our courts.
 There are fathers who are not awarded parenting time with their children, there are mothers who refuse to comply with parenting time orders, and there are men who are kept from their children by baseless orders of protection.
 (Though there may have been a physical altercation involving the parents, this seldom portends a threat of harm to the children.)